Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 -----------
 ## What's Under the Hood & Why?
 - Sveltkit & D3 Charts
-- Solid Foundation on Rock, Ready for Building, Versitile
+- Solid Foundation on Bedrock Ready for Building

 **Why go thru this effort?**
-The old BALANCE Web App was built on React and just couldn't handle the information dense charts.
+The old BALANCE Web App was built on React and Javascript framework and it just couldn't handle the information dense charts.
 It was very obvious the site took forever to load and the charts were very laggy to explore.
-For the best data analytics with plans for much more data and charts, we took a fresh look at the website's foundation.

-Could it handle to big data work load and could it take future growth?
-Probably not...enter SveltKit.
+For the best Cardano data analytics and with plans for much more data and charts, we took a fresh look at the website's foundation.
+Could it handle the big data work load and could it take increased future growth?
+Probably not...enter SvelteKit.

 **Sveltekit for the Website & Application**

 {% img src="svelte_kit_homepage_screenshot.png" alt="svelte kit home page screenshot" %}

-We took a step back performed a trade study of what tech stack or architecture would be a solid foundation to build upon, be future proof, and meet our design needs.
+We took a step back and performed a trade study of what tech stack or architecture would be a solid foundation to build upon, be future proof, and meet our design needs.
 That led us to **Svelte**.

 [Svelte](https://svelte.dev/) is a new framework and language that has the significant advantages of a fast, clean, and crisp user experience that far out-weighs its predecessor of React and Javascript.